 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10

-Create a /etc/apt/sources.list.d/mongodb.list file using the following command.
+Create the /etc/apt/sources.list.d/mongodb.list list file using the following command:

 echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list

-Now issue the following command to reload your repository:
+Issue the following command to reload the local package database:

 sudo apt-get update

-The MongoDB instance stores its data files in the /var/lib/mongo and its log files in /var/log/mongo, and run using the mongod user account.
+The MongoDB instance stores its data files in /var/lib/mongo and its log files in /var/log/mongo, and runs using the mongod user account.
 If you change the user that runs the MongoDB process, you must modify the access control rights to the /var/lib/mongo and /var/log/mongo directories.

-You can verify that mongod has started successfully by checking the contents of the log file at /var/log/mongodb/mongodb.log.
+You can verify that the mongod process has started successfully by checking the contents of the log file at /var/log/mongodb/mongod.log.